Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 ```
 From the three results above, it is observed that an **assertion error** is usually raised when:
 - the previous state is SEQ_1 (encoded as '001') and the next input bit is '1'
-   - with that given previous state and input, the golden model transitions to state SEQ_1(encoded as '001'), that is, it remains in same state.
+   - with that given previous state and input, the golden model transitions to state SEQ_1(encoded as '001'), that is, it remains in the same state.
 This is valid because of overlapping(as defined in the design).
    - However, for the same previous state and input, the DUT transitions to state IDLE(encoded as '000').
 This is incorrect as overlapping would not be taken care of in the design.
 - the previous state is SEQ_101 (encoded as '011') and the next input bit is '0'
   - with this given condition the golden model transitions to state SEQ_10(encoded as '010').
 This is valid because of overlapping(as defined in the design).